 The general (national) rule of ITP is 7%, but many of the autonomous regions have applied higher local rates.
 The rate you pay depends upon the autonomous region where you buy (for more information see Transfer tax on resale homes – Impuesto de Transmisiones Patrimoniales (ITP))

-If the seller is not a Spanish resident, the buyer has to withhold 3% of the purchase price and pay it to the tax authorities (application form 211).
+If the seller is not resident in Spain, the buyer has to withhold 3% of the purchase price and pay it to the tax authorities (application form 211).
 If this is not done the property will be considered by the tax authorities as the asset backing the capital gains tax liability of the seller.
 This condition is very unlikely to apply when purchasing from a developer.

 Estate agency fees or commissions are paid by the seller, unless otherwise agreed.
 If the buyer uses a search agency then search fees are paid by the buyer.